Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 But maybe everything is the other way around, and it will only get better for everyone...

-This may very well be the case.
+It could very well be so.
 Very serious research is needed.
-And perhaps the improvement in climate will even outweigh the benefits of transport links.
+And maybe the improvement of the climate will even outweigh the benefits of transport communication.
 Research is needed.

 2. 0